 Technology – Tech companies quickly reach a point in business where they need an adequate insurance program.
 Property damage, cyber attacks, data breaches, product issues, discrimination and harassment issues, and contract disputes are all possible and potentially costly risks a tech startup insurance program can help mitigate.
 And as already mentioned, most investors will require directors & officers insurance to be purchased within a certain time frame after securing funding.

 Cannabis – Cannabis is an emerging industry that’s quickly becoming mainstream.
 However, most cannabis companies still struggle to secure insurance, despite posting impressive results in terms of profit and growth.
-This is why it’s important for them to work with a broker who has a dedicated practice that can help them stay in compliance and maintain their license to operate, cover product-related claims and lawsuits, and transfer the financial risk a potential natural disaster or theft can pose to their business.
+This is why it’s important for them to work with a broker who has a dedicated practice that can help them stay in compliance and maintain their license to operate, cover product-related claims and lawsuits, and transfer the financial risk of a potential natural disaster or theft can pose to their business.

 Hospitality – Restaurants face potential property damage and liability risks every day.
 The restaurant setting (open flames, hot surfaces, slippery floors) is highly conducive to injuries.
 And even if you strictly follow health codes, accidents happen and foodborne illnesses can lead to costly claims.
 Customers can also file bogus lawsuits claiming that a certain restaurant made them sick.
 Additionally, if you sell alcohol at your restaurant, you could be held liable for the actions of your inebriated patrons.

 Don’t see your industry?
 No need to worry, we help many types of businesses get the right coverage, at a lower cost, and with less hassle.
 You can reach out to our team of expert brokers, or if you prefer to get started on intelligent quotes, create your Embroker account today.